 Medical advisors and nutritionists

 Persona has a medical advisory board.
-This team of healthcare professionals ensures that the vitamins and supplements are made to an adequate scientific standard.
+This team of healthcare professionals helps ensure the vitamins and supplements are of sufficient quality.

 The manufacture of all Persona supplements takes place in the U.S.

 The company claims that its products adhere to Food and Drug Administration (FDA) and Current Good Manufacturing Practice (cGMP) guidelines and regulations.
-On the company website, it says that each product goes through rigorous testing and that all products have a Certificate of Analysis (CoA).
+The company website says that each product goes through rigorous testing and that all products have a Certificate of Analysis.

-The company also donates to a scheme called Vitamin Angels.
+The company also donates to an organization called Vitamin Angels.
 For every Persona order that it ships, it provides two children with vitamin A for a year.

-A person starts the process of ordering from Persona by taking the company’s assessment, which is available on the website and should only take 5 minutes to complete.
+A person starts ordering from Persona by taking the company’s assessment, which is available on its website and takes around 5 minutes to complete.

 The assessments ask questions about a person’s age, gender, height, and weight.
-A person will then enter information about their health goals, lifestyle, diet, allergies, and any medications they currently take.
+The individual will then enter information about their health goals, lifestyle, diet, allergies, and any medications they currently take.

-Persona’s doctor-designed algorithm then automatically creates a personalized plan based on a person’s answers.
+Persona’s doctor-designed algorithm then automatically creates a personalized plan according to the person’s answers.
 The company will confirm the price of the plan at this stage of the process.

 A person can customize their order at any time by adding or removing supplements.

 Customers receive their packages every 28 days.
-Through their online account, a person can add or remove supplements, change their shipping date, pause or cancel their subscription, update their current medication details, and view invoices.
+Through their online account, an individual can add or remove supplements, change their shipping date, pause or cancel their subscription, update their current medication details, and view invoices.